 - Supports adrenal function and an already normal inflammatory response.

-Artichoke, or Cynara cardunculus, is a perennial plant native to the Mediterranean region.
-The most active compounds are found in the artichoke leaf.
+A member of the thistle family, artichoke, or Cynara cardunculus, is a perennial plant native to the Mediterranean region.
+The most active compounds in the plant are found in the leaf.

-Here are some of the most valuable compounds in artichoke leaf extract:
+Some of the most valuable compounds in the artichoke include:

 - Caffeoylquinic acid – an antioxidant that helps support normal detoxification

 - Luteolin – an antioxidant that supports an already normal inflammatory response

 - Cynarin – another antioxidant that supports healthy bile production to aid in the digestion of fats